Get a Quote Order Now

 Working Abroad as a U.S. Citizen

-Most of us have dreamt of working in some foreign locale, maybe firing off a few emails by the pool before heading out each night to explore your exotic new city with the locals.
 The good news is that this can be a reality, even as a college student or recent grad with limited work experience.
 As long as you are somewhat flexible in your adventure and read the fine print, finding a job abroad doesn’t have to be an overly arduous or intimidating process.
-The bad news is that every country has its own work visa requirements, hiring practices, salaries, education requirements, and more, and some of these are very strict and complicated to the point of being prohibitive for young ex-pat workers.
-That means that extensive research and preparation are required, but overcoming the challenge can lead to one of the most rewarding experiences of a lifetime.
+The bad news is that every country has its work visa requirements, hiring practices, salaries, education requirements, and more, and some of these are stringent and complicated to the point of being prohibitive for young expat workers.
+Extensive research and preparation are required, but overcoming the challenge can lead to one of the most rewarding experiences of a lifetime.

 What’s the first step in finding a job abroad?

 Understand that finding work abroad is a complex and time-consuming process.
-Also know that there are unscrupulous people out there who are ready to take advantage of your unfamiliarity with a country’s hiring processes, its language, etc. Making the digital nomad or ex-pat life happen is not as easy as the YouTube videos make it seem.
-It can be achieved, but the process is not something to rush into or take lightly.
+Also, know that unscrupulous people are ready to take advantage of your lack of familiarity with a country’s hiring processes, language, culture, and more.
+Making the digital nomad or ex-pat life happen is not as easy as some YouTube videos might make it seem.
+It is certainly achievable, but the process is not something to rush into or take lightly.

 Where can I work abroad?

-This is the fun part – Picture yourself in Europe, South America, Africa, Asia, or anywhere you can dream of.
-Those are all possible for college students or recent graduates.
-Some destinations, however, are of course more realistic than others.
-That does not mean that you have to settle for some backwoods outpost in the middle of nowhere.
-It just means that you need to be open to a wide variety of destinations, and perhaps think more in terms of regions you want to work in than exact cities.
+This is the fun part.
+Picture yourself in Europe, South America, Africa, Asia, or anywhere you can imagine.
+All of those places are possible for college students or recent graduates.
+Some destinations, however, are, of course, more realistic than others.
+That does not mean you must settle for some backwoods outpost in the middle of nowhere.
+This means that you need to be open to a wide variety of destinations and think more about the regions you want to work in than the exact cities.

 What kind of job can I get working abroad?